espressif/esp-idf/docs/en/api-guides/wifi.rst

 ESP32 Wi-Fi Station Connecting When Multiple APs Are Found
 ---------------------------------------------------------------

-This scenario is similar as <`ESP32 Wi-Fi Station Connecting Scenario`_>, the difference is the station will not raise the event <`SYSTEM_EVENT_STA_DISCONNECTED`_> unless it fails to connect all of the found APs.
+This scenario is similar as <`ESP32 Wi-Fi Station Connecting Scenario`_>, the difference is the station will not raise the event <`WIFI_EVENT_STA_DISCONNECTED`_> unless it fails to connect all of the found APs.

 Wi-Fi Reconnect
 ---------------------------

 The station may disconnect due to many reasons, e.g. the connected AP is restarted etc. It's the application's responsibility to do the reconnect.
-The recommended reconnect strategy is to call esp_wifi_connect() on receiving event <`SYSTEM_EVENT_STA_DISCONNECTED`_>.
+The recommended reconnect strategy is to call esp_wifi_connect() on receiving event <`WIFI_EVENT_STA_DISCONNECTED`_>.

 Sometimes the application needs more complex reconnect strategy:
 - If the disconnect event is raised because the esp_wifi_disconnect() is called, the application may not want to do reconnect.